German Chocolate Cheesecake is a showstopper! With its luscious chocolate center and ooey-gooey coconut-pecan topping, it truly is a decadent dessert.

 - Beat in the chocolate, brown sugar and cocoa.

 - Add eggs; beat on low speed just until combined.
+Stir in extracts.
+Pour into crust.

 - Bake in a preheated 350 degrees F oven for 50 - 55 minutes or until center is just set and top appears dull.